custojusto/partnersapi/README.md

   > terrainSize - Mt² terrain size (only appliable in categories: 1040, 1060)
   > tags - Available amenities.
 Check /tags/{category} endpoint
   > typology - Check /roomtypologies for correct ID
-  > videoURL - A YouTube link for an EMBED video (https://www.youtube.com/embed/jNlqg72IeDU), normal links won't work
+  > videoURL - A YouTube link for a video
+  > virtualTourURL - A Matterport link for a virtual tour

 ### Upload images /images/ads